 southern foothills and Palmer Ridge late Thursday evening into

-after midnight Thursday night to just after dawn Friday
+midnight Thursday night to just after dawn Friday morning.

-and southern foothills with 6 to 11 inches over the Palmer
+southern foothills with 6 to 11 inches over the Palmer Ridge.

-Ridge.
-Snowfall rates up to two inches per hour are possible
+Snowfall rates up to two inches per hour are possible in the

-* WIND/VISIBILITY...Northerly winds are expected 25 to 35 mph with
+* WIND/VISIBILITY...Northerly winds are expected at 30 mph with

-with gusts up to 20 mph at best.
-Visibilities could be under
+foothills with gusts up to 20 mph at best.
+Visibilities could be